firecat53/dockerfiles/syncthing/README.rst

     # docker run -v /config --name syncthing_config busybox /bin/true

-Decide which version of the Dockerfile to use and rename it to 'Dockerfile'.
-Use the .systemd version if you have an external container manager like systemd that will restart the container automatically when Syncthing restarts.
-Otherwise use the .supervisord version.
+Decide which version of the Dockerfile to use: use the default version if you have an external container manager like systemd that will restart the container automatically when Syncthing restarts.
+Otherwise use the .supervisord version and rename it to `Dockerfile`.

 Update Syncthing version to latest values in the Dockerfile, update desired <username> in the Dockerfile and supervisord.conf.